JGoDC/GettingAndCleaningDataCourseProject/CodeBook.md

 bind_cols(subjmerge, ymerge, xmerge)

 merge_x_subj_y <- bind_cols(subjmerge, ymerge, xmerge)

-##Extracting only the measurements on the mean and standard deviation for each measurement.

 ## 2) Extracts only the measurements on the mean and standard deviation for each measurement.